 It will also come with Android 4.1, but hopefully Sony gets more serious about updating its Android devices here.
 Prices and shipping times are still not determined.

 9to5Google gave you a demo yesterday of the Archos Android-powered GamePad coming to the United States market in the next couple of months.
 While at the Archos booth on the show floor at the Las Vegas Convention Center for CES this week, we also got the rundown on its new “TV Connect” Android 4.1.1-powered TV product.
 The set-top box packs a 1.5GHz “Smart Multi Core” CPU, 8GB of storage (microSD card slot up to 32GB), and 1GB of RAM, and it comes with a hybrid game controller/QWERTY keyboard that also includes Wiimote-like gesture support.
-The TV Connect will retail for $130 this February. expand full story
+The TV Connect will retail for $130 this February.
+Expand Expanding Close

 During IFA last year we showed you some of the accessories and future accessories launching alongside the Samsung Galaxy Camera.
 Today at the Las Vegas Convention Center Samsung was showing off its latest iterations of the accessories for the launch of the LTE variant on Verizon, as pictured in the gallery below: